jrie/flagCookies/README.md

 # FlagCookies

-A cookie manager allowing to flag and set rules explicitly for cookies, also third-party cookies. domain.net and subdomain.domain.net have individual rights.
+A cookie manager with cow powers.
+Gives the ability to flag and set rules explicitly for cookies, also third-party cookies, cross origin and secure cookies.

+Domain.net and subdomain.domain.net can have individual rights.
 Providing several modes to set rules onto cookies and keeping a cookie profile, while being logged in in a website or service.

-### Note
+### Before you use this addon
-This add-on is aimed at power users.
-By default it does nothing on its own.
-In order to get the most out of it, you have to define your own rules for websites or at least make some decisions.
-Also, in case you use payment services, be advised to disable the `Global flag` feature temporarily.
-For example when using Paypal.com or similar shopping or payment providers websites.
+This add-on is mainly aimed at power users, this might sounds harsh, but it is not!

+In order to get the most out of it, you have to define either own rules for websites, or use the "Global Flag", or "Auto flag" modes.
+Also, in case you use payment services, be advised to disable the "Global flag" feature temporarily.
+For example when using Paypal or other shopping/payment provider websites and such.

 ### *Long story made short*
 1) Use `Global mode` if you are surfing, this will remove all kind of cookies while you browsing the web if not protected by `profile` mode.